Real Estate in San Jose, Costa Rica

 If you have not spent a lot of time in San Jose, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "I rent because I do not want to be tied down to a piece of property.
 Also property is expensive.
 My rental agreement was easy to understand, only about 4 pages (2 of them inventory of furnishings).
 I negotiated the terms from 12 months to 6 and the rent amount.
-It was not difficult at all," explained one expat living in San Jose, Costa Rica.
+It was not difficult at all," explained one person living in San Jose, Costa Rica.

 "Buying a home in San Jose can be a great investment as the city is expected to have an economic boom in the coming years.
 However, renting might be preferable for someone who isn't sure how long they will be in San Jose or who is looking to save up for a longer-term purchase.
-Renting can give you more flexibility to relocate if needed and to explore various areas of the city before committing to buying," said one person in San Jose, Costa Rica.
+Renting can give you more flexibility to relocate if needed and to explore various areas of the city before committing to buying," said one expat in San Jose, Costa Rica.

 What do I need to know when buying property in San Jose?